Dietetic Intern Class of 2023

 - culinary medicine

-This program is 9-12 months long and includes a minimum of 1000 hours of supervised dietetics practice.
+This program includes a minimum of 1000 hours of supervised dietetics practice.
 Candidates who wish to be considered for admission to the program should submit an application through DICAS for the spring match.

 The UNCG Dietetic Internship prepares interns for successful, professional practice.
 This is accomplished through